Locations:

 When To Call the Doctor

-When should I see my healthcare provider?
+When should I call a healthcare provider?

-Is chemical castration legal in the US?
+Is chemical castration legal in the U.S.?

-Is a vasectomy a form of castration?
+Is vasectomy a form of castration?

 A note from Cleveland Clinic